baroniunas91/17-grupe-sign-up-master/README.md

 # Sign up
 ### 17 group - sign up

-This project is for educational porpuses only.
+This project is for educational purposes only.

 Site published at https://baroniunas91.github.io/17-grupe-sign-up-master/index.html